-Apple Calendar includes a Birthdays calendar that can display all birthdays that you have in iCloud Contacts.
+Apple Calendar includes a birthday calendar that can display all birthdays that you have in iCloud Contacts.
 This special calendar also shows any birthdays for your Facebook friends and Google contacts, provided the app is set to use calendars from those accounts.

 Not only will people’s birthdays show up on your calendar, the Calendar app even tells you how old they are and notifies you about their birthday.
-Here’s how to set up and use Apple Calendar birthdays on your iPhone, iPad, iPod touch, Mac and iCloud.com.
+Here’s how to set up and use Apple Calendar birthdays on your iPhone, iPad, iPod touch, Mac, and iCloud.com.

 How to turn on Apple Calendar birthdays

-As the stock Calendar app is available on iOS across iPhone, iPad and iPod touch, as well as for your Mac and as a web app on iCloud.com, we’re going to cover each platform separately.
+As the stock Calendar app is available on iOS across iPhone, iPad, and iPod touch, as well as for your Mac and as a web app on iCloud.com, we’re going to cover each platform separately.

 To show or hide the Birthdays calendar on an iPhone or iPad, do the following:

-1) Open the Apple Calendar app on your iPhone, iPad or iPod touch.
+1) Open the Apple Calendar app.

 2) Tap Calendars at the bottom of the interface.